Learning to learn from inventions: electrophoresis, PCR, Sanger sequencing

 Components and foundations (physical and conceptual)

-Gel electrophoresis can be used to separate and analyze particles based on their size and charge.
-In gel electrophoresis, one pours analytic media onto a gel and passes an electric field through it.
-Molecules in a mixture have different weights, and, when displaced by electricity, they all move at different speeds, creating streaks that correspond to molecular weight.
-Overall, for the separation process, we need electrodes, medium (gels), and buffer in the electrophoretic machine.
-Conceptually, it's governed by the laws of electrolysis.
+Gel electrophoresis is a technique used to separate and analyze particles based on their size and charge.
+During this process, an analytical medium is poured onto a gel, and an electric field is applied.
+Molecules in the mixture, each with different weights, move at varying speeds when subjected to the electric field, forming streaks that correspond to molecular weights.
+For the separation process, electrodes, a medium (gel), and a buffer are required in the electrophoresis apparatus.
+Conceptually, this method is governed by the principles of electrolysis.

 What was the problem the researcher trying to solve when they invented the solution?

-When Tiselius started working on the electrophoretic machine, he didn’t have any specific problem in mind (that is, the lab he worked at focused on separation methods rather than on basic science).
-So his primary objective as a scientist wasn’t, say, to figure out how to separate proteins in blood serum (which was the first application he used electrophoresis for); instead, the goal was to look at all the existing separation methods and find ways to improve them - maximize the degree of separation of particles and accuracy of detecting this degree of separation.
-In that way, Tiselius can be considered a classic tool-builder.
+When Tiselius began working on the electrophoretic machine, he didn’t have a specific problem in mind.
+The lab he worked in focused more on separation methods than on basic science, so his primary objective wasn’t, for example, to figure out how to separate proteins in blood serum (though that became the first application he used electrophoresis for).
+Instead, his goal was to review existing separation methods and find ways to improve them—to maximize the degree of particle separation and enhance the accuracy of detecting this separation.
+In this sense, Tiselius can be considered a classic tool-builder.

 Were there alternatives at the time the method was discovered?
 And how were the modern-day improvements developed?